-- 1. The student is informed, verbally, or in writing, of the charge against him/her. - 2.
-In cases of student denial of the charge, he/she is given a verbal or written explanation of the facts that form the basis of the proposed suspension. - 3.
-The student is allowed to present his/her version of the incident to the principal or superintendent.
+The student is informed, verbally or in writing, of the charge against them.

+In cases of student denial of the charge, they are given a verbal or written explanation of the facts that form the basis of the proposed suspension.

+The student can present their version of the incident to the principal or Superintendent.